Branchyz/SimpSettings/README.md

-# Simp(lefied) Settings: An easy to use Settings Manager build using C#
+# Simp(lified) Settings: An easy to use Settings Manager build using C#

 ## API
 ### Creating and removing a setting: